Director Disqualification Guide 2024

 The primary purpose of disqualifying an individual from acting as a director is to protect the public interest.
 For example, to stop a director with a history of abusing their position of trust from repeating behaviour that harms others.

-In a nutshell, through the disqualification process (and the potential criminal consequences of a breach) the legislation helps to protect the company, its shareholders, and other stakeholders (e.g. the public, creditors, customers, employees, etc.), from directors who may otherwise engage in repeat offences.
+In a nutshell, through the director disqualification process (and the potential criminal consequences of a breach) the legislation helps to protect the company, its shareholders, and other stakeholders (e.g. the public, creditors, customers, employees, etc.), from directors who may otherwise engage in repeat offences.